-The objectives of these model financial statements are to guide government departments in preparing financial statements that comply with the Tier 1 or Tier 2 PBE Accounting Requirements, and to provide an insight into evolving good practice in preparing financial statements.
+The objective of the model financial statements is to guide government departments in preparing financial statements that comply with the Tier 1 or Tier 2 PBE accounting requirements and to provide an insight into evolving good practice in preparing financial statements.

 The model financial statements have been prepared using a fictitious government department, the Ministry of Public Accountability (the Ministry).
-The Ministry does not have any specified agency for which it is a host department or relevant department.
+The Ministry does not have any specified agency that it is a host department or relevant department for.